FranciscoBorges/openwrt-printing-packages/README.md

 for OpenWrt.

 Notably it has:
-- Ghostscript
+- Ghostscript 9.06
-- Gutenprint (CUPS)
+- Gutenprint 5.2.9
+- Cups 1.6.3
-- OpenPrinting's cups-filters
+- OpenPrinting's cups-filters 1.0.37
-- fontconfig
+- poppler 0.24.1
-- other packages to make sure the ones above work...
+- many other packages to make sure the ones above work...

 [package feed]: http://wiki.openwrt.org/doc/devel/feeds